saro-lab/mail-proxy/README.md

-# smtp-proxy
+# mail-proxy
-just smtp proxy for the division of the connection info
+mail proxy for the division of the connection info